matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips3.md

     (take keep-n sorted)))
 ~~~

-This function helps when trying to get rid of outliers.
-This may or may not be helpful in your data.
-Here, it sometimes helps, for example when all values are in the low hundreds and there's a single outlier in the thousands, as that outlier would otherwise lead to bins that are too large, with many empty bins.
+This function helps when trying to get rid of outliers, which may or may not be helpful in your data.
+Here, it sometimes helps, for example when all values are in the low hundreds, and there's a single outlier in the thousands, as that outlier would otherwise lead to bins that are too large, with many empty bins.
 As with all visualization, it depends on the data and requires some experimentation.

 Next, there are helpers for determining the intervals at which to put the ticks in the histogram axes: